ironkayman/RebisTheory/rebis_theory.md

   As the spiral is always visible from any location, during the day when Skylark crash-landed and on replica moons within Clockwork skydomes, it can be concluded with certainty, that the moon is tidally locked, either through an artificial process or as a natural celestial body mechanics of Cradle.
 The presence of a spiral on its near side seems to be intentional, or may be a consequence of being located near Cradle, but as there are not many instances of natural spiral, - elemental wolvers, sporadically - this seems unlikely.

-- [Ash tail](https://wiki.spiralknights.com/Wolver#Ash_Tail) and [Frostifur](https://wiki.spiralknights.com/Wolver#Frostifur) subspecies of [wolvers](https://wiki.spiralknights.com/Wolver) have spiral pattens on their coats.
+- Wolvers - [Ash tail](https://wiki.spiralknights.com/Wolver#Ash_Tail) and [Frostifur](https://wiki.spiralknights.com/Wolver#Frostifur) subspecies of [wolvers](https://wiki.spiralknights.com/Wolver) have spiral pattens on their coats.
 A speculation for only those two wolver species possessing a spiral might be of an unnatural nature of them, a connection to [Underworld](#influences-of-underworld) and Fire Deity.
 But this proposal seem to fail, as we suggested an existence of a [Underworld cults](#fiendish-cults).
-- [Lumbers](https://wiki.spiralknights.com/Lumber) are constructed from a tree with spiral pattern on its bark.
+- Construct [Lumbers](https://wiki.spiralknights.com/Lumber) are constructed from a tree with spiral pattern on its bark.
 Same trees are potentially seen in the [Jigsaw Valley](https://wiki.spiralknights.com/Jigsaw_Valley).
 As discussed in the [lumbers section](#lumbers-as-constructs), they are likely gremlins' creation, implying some knowledge of seal magic, as seen in lumbers' elemental variants.
 This rare usage of shadow-related concepts, and also energy cell present in the [Darkfang Shield](https://wiki.spiralknights.com/Darkfang_Shield), will be covered accordingly.
 - Clockwork tunnels' floor tiles.
 The tunnels are build by gremlins, which would mean that gremlins are aware of this concept, as they keep presence of spiral consistent across depths.
 - Stone structures within the [Ancient Grove](https://wiki.spiralknights.com/Ancient_Grove).
 - Whitespace of the Core has imagery and structures resembling spirals: